Late Antique Little Ice Age: Eruptions

 Investigations in 2018 analyzed ice cores from glaciers in Switzerland and matched glass particles in the cores with volcanic rocks from Iceland, making the island nation a likely candidate for the source of the 536 eruption, although North America is also a possible location.
 Evidence suggests that Ilopango in El Salvador was the source of the 539/540 eruption.
 Bipolar ice core investigations suggested that this eruption occurred in the tropics, and tree ring investigations near Ilopango found evidence of an eruption possibly in 540.
 However, a more recent study, examining other evidence, dated the eruption of Ilopango to 431, so the issue remains unresolved.
 The eruption, whatever its location, put more aerosols into the atmosphere than the 1815 eruption of Mount Tambora, which caused the Year Without a Summer.
 Another eruption, location unknown, occurred in 547.
 Additional evidence comes from a temperature reconstruction from the Euro-Med2k working group of the international PAGES (Past Global Changes) project that used new tree-ring measurements from the Altai Mountains, which closely matches the temperatures in the Alps in the last two centuries.
+The 2022 study on "106 wood anatomical thin sections from 23 forest sites and 20 tree species in both hemispheres" found "evidence for the strongest temperature depression between mid-July and early-August 536 CE across North America and Eurasia, whereas more localised cold spells occurred in the summers of 532, 540–43, and 548 CE".